hitzht/HammingDistance/README.md

 HammingDistance
 ===============

-the program is to calculate hamming distance
+The program is to calculate hamming distance

 QuickStart
 ----------